-Volunteer Expo Live will give visitors the opportunity to choose from a range of over interactive workshops, seminars and Q&A sessions.
+Volunteer Expo Live gives visitors the opportunity to choose from a range of over interactive workshops, seminars and Q&A sessions.

 Covering a range of topics, from wildlife and dementia, to social prescribing and community resilience, there is sure to be something for you to explore and learn.

-Workshops will take place across Friday and Saturday in our three Learning Zones on a first come first served basis:
+At 2022's edition of Volunteer Expo Live, workshops took place in our three Learning Zones on a first come first served basis:

 Our Dementia Friends programme has been running since 2014 and we now have over 3.4 million Dementia Friends across England, Wales and Northern Ireland.
 Anyone of any age can become a Dementia Friend, it’s simply about learning more about dementia and then turning that understanding into action.
 Once a Dementia Friend has joined, we help them to take action in whatever they would like.